-Build a tightrope and help the tightrope walker keep her center of gravity, so she doesn't fall.
+Build a tightrope and help the tightrope walker keep her centre of gravity so that she does not fall.

-- Review the online student material.
-Use a projector to share this material with your students during the lesson.
+- Review the online pupil material.
+Use a projector to share this material with your pupils during the lesson.

-- Make sure that you've covered the relevant concepts (i.e., balanced and unbalanced forces due to gravity) in an earlier lesson.
+- Make sure that you have covered the relevant concepts (i.e. balanced and unbalanced forces due to gravity) in an earlier lesson.

-- Consider the abilities and backgrounds of all of your students.
+- Consider the abilities and backgrounds of all your pupils.
 Differentiate the lesson to make it accessible to everyone.
 See the Differentiation section below for suggestions.

 (Whole Class, 5 Minutes)

-- Watch the student video here, or access it via the online student material.
+- Watch the pupil video here or access it via the online pupil material.

 - Facilitate a discussion about gravity.

-- What's gravity?
-(It’s a force that pulls everything down to the ground.)
+- What is gravity?
+It’s a force that pulls everything down to the ground.

-- What's tightrope walking?
-(The skill of walking along a thin wire or rope.)
+- What is tightrope walking?
+The skill of walking along a thin wire or rope.

-- What skill does a tightrope walker need in order to make sure they don't fall?
-(Good balance.)
+- What skill does a tightrope walker need in order to make sure that they do not fall?
+Good balance.

-- Tell students that they'll be building a tightrope.
+- Tell the pupils that they’re going to build a tightrope.